jchristn/Less3/README.md

 ## Authentication and Authorization

 As of release v1.0.x, only primitive authentication and authorization supported, i.e. you cannot specify specific privileges to assign to access keys.

-## Caveats

-Less3 is built using S3ServerInterface which currently doesn't pass streams to callbacks.
-Thus, byte arrays (which can consume more memory) are used.
-It is my intention to modify both S3ServerInterface and Less3 to use streams from incoming HTTP requests rather than byte arrays to better support efficient memory usage and larger objects.

 ## Open Source Packages

 Less3 is built using a series of open-source packages, including: